 A.M. and P.M. classes or classrooms at the same site may combine for parent meetings if it is mutually agreed upon.
 Note: Preschool classes must be held during their regularly scheduled hours on this day.
-Due to differences in funding, State classes choosing to meet separately may not receive additional staff support for interpreting, translating or specific service areas.

 All meetings will be held at a time that is mutually agreed upon by parents and staff.
-Teachers should schedule parent meetings on their assigned SCL's regularly-scheduled day to visit the classroom.
-The teachers will schedule an appropriate room with the principal.

-Teachers are expected to share information at the majority of parent meetings; however, support staff members may also be invited to present in their areas of expertise.
-The parent advisor and teachers will work together to schedule outside speakers.
+Teachers may schedule an appropriate room with the principal.
+Teachers are expected to share information at the majority of parent meetings; however, guest speakers may also be invited to present.

 All parents must sign in when attending parent meetings on the Parent Meeting Sign-In Sheet form.
 All sites will use the Parent Meeting Agenda and Minutes form for the agenda and to record the meeting/workshop minutes.
 Teachers are to follow the distribution procedures noted at the bottom of these forms and submit each monthly.
-The parent advisor will maintain copies in the office.
+Staff will provide teachers with current resources and materials.